 Any person handling, applying, or supervising the use of pesticides as part of that person’s job must be certified and licensed by the Kentucky Department of Agriculture.
 Non-commercial pesticide applicators must complete 12 hours of training over a three-year period to be eligible for renewal.

-Our workshops offer four hours of continuing education training.
-The Technology Transfer Program will be offering training and testing and continuing education for Categories 3, 5, 6, and 8.
+Our workshops offers six hours of continuing education training.
+The Technology Transfer Program will be offering training and testing and continuing education for Categories 3, 5, and 6.

 This workshop is for those individuals who are currently licensed and who need continuing education credit in order to maintain their applicator license.
-In compliance with 302KAR Chapter 26, this workshop provides four continuing education hours, including one specific hour for Categories 3, 5, 6, and 8.
+In compliance with 302KAR Chapter 26, this workshop provides six continuing education hours, including one specific hour each for Categories 3 and 5, and four hours for Category 6.

 Individuals who are currently licensed in categories 3, 5, or 6, and need continuing educationcredit to maintain their license